KL-Turner/Mouse-Head-Fixation/README.md

 |:--:|

 ## Acknowledgements
-The various part files were originally designed and repeatedly revisioned by numerous graduate students of the Drew Lab (Including, but certainly not limited to:)
+The various part files were originally designed and repeatedly revisioned by numerous members of the Drew Lab (Including, but certainly not limited to:)
 - Gar Waterman
 - Yurong Guo
 - Bingxing Huo